 - The nature and characteristics of de facto economic integration are also crucially important and this book presents a deeper understanding of the on-going de facto economic integration in East Asia.

-- Existing or holding a specified position in fact but not necessarily by legal right: a de facto one-party systemMore example sentences
+- Denoting someone or something that is such in fact: a de facto one-party systemMore example sentences

 - The court will also protect a child of a de facto relationship in the same way.